Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Methodology

-\subsection{Cross-modal representation decoupling}
+\subsubsection{Cross-modal representation decoupling}

-While most multimodal self-supervised learning algorithms consider only common representations, we introduce the existence of modality-unique representations and decouple them during training.
-This can be naively done by separating embedding dimensions $K_c$ and $K_u$ to store common and unique representations respectively.
-The common representations should be identical across modalities, while the modality-specific unique representations should be decorrelated.
+In the cross-modal case, the correlation matrix $\mathcal{C}$ is calculated between two embeddings from different modalities, such as ${Z_{M1}}'$ and ${Z_{M2}}'$ in \cref{fig:decur}.
+While most multimodal self-supervised learning algorithms consider only their common representations, we explicitly consider the existence of modality-unique representations and decouple them during training.
+Specifically, we separate the total embedding dimension $K$ into $K_c$ and $K_u$ with $K_c+K_u=K$ to store common and unique representations, respectively.
+The common representations should be identical across modalities (red parts in \cref{fig:decur}), while the modality-specific unique representations should be decorrelated (blue parts in \cref{fig:decur}).